How to drive traffic to your business website

 - If you decide on WordPress, choose a theme that offers support and is widely used.
 The bigger the development team supporting the theme, the more likely it is future proof and will support you as you get more technical and add more to your website.

-- If you use a WordPress website designer, make sure they use a child theme.
+- If you WordPress website designer, make sure they use a child theme.
 Child themes allow your designer to include their customisations (think CSS, php, etc.) in a separate file to your main theme.
 It makes everything update safe and extends the longevity of your website.

 - Make sure you have an SSL certificate.
 Let’s Encrypt is a free option which will work perfectly well for the average website, and it’s offered with good website hosts as an easy installation option.
 SSL is what gives your website the ‘https’ instead of ‘http’ at the beginning of the website address.